 Day 5 : Hildene – The Lincoln Family Home

 This morning we tour the home of Robert Lincoln.
 He was the only child of Abraham and Mary Todd Lincoln to live to adulthood who later became Chairman of the Pullman Company.
 His Georgian Revival mansion was built in 1905 and is nestled in a valley surrounded by the scenic Green Mountain National Forest.
 Tour the mansion, the grounds, explore the 1903 Pullman Palace Car, Sunbeam, and much more.
 Later, visit Bennington Pottery to learn about their ‘hands-on’ approach to the pottery-making process.
 We spend the next two nights amidst the comfort and luxury of the Fairfield Inn & Suites by Marriott in Great Barrington, Massachusetts, the heart of the Berkshires.

 Day 6 : Norman Rockwell Museum & Shaker Village

-After breakfast we visit The Mount, a country house that belonged to author Edith Wharton.
+After breakfast visit The Mount, a country house that belonged to author Edith Wharton.
 Wharton is best known for being the first woman to win the Pulitzer Prize for literature in 1921 for her novel The Age of Innocence.
-Next we visit Norman Rockwell’s former home and studio, now housing a fascinating museum of his life, art and legacy.
+Next, visit Norman Rockwell’s former home and studio, now housing a fascinating museum of his life, art and legacy.
 We continue to the Hancock Shaker Village, where we admire the famous Roundstone Barn and enjoy a typical Shaker lunch.
 A guided tour sheds light on the pacifist, communal Shaker lifestyle and some of their handmade furniture.

 Day 7 : New York City